Passport and Vaccination Rules 2024 onwards

 In 2024 the Vaccination rules changed – please read as there are some notable changes for any pony starting the vaccination process from 1/1/24 onwards – The Pony Club Equine Influenza VACCINATION RULE 2024

-• A first booster must be administered within 120-180 days of the date of the administration of the second vaccination of the primary course.
+• First booster: must be administered within 120-180 days of the second primary vaccination

 For ponies who started their vaccination process in prior to 1 January 2024 follow these rules – Passport and Vaccination Rules 2023